codesandbox/codesandbox-client/packages/homepage/content/articles/sandpack-announcement/index.md

 ## Conclusion

 When we started CodeSandbox, people used it for many more things than we could imagine.
 With Sandpack, we’re hoping to see the same thing.
-Give it a try, and take a look at our [new landing page](https://sandpack.codesandbox.io/) and [docs](https://sandpack.codesandbox.io/docs) for it!
-You can also find out more about how it works on [Github](https://github.com/codesandbox/sandpack).
+Give it a try, take a look at our [new landing page](https://sandpack.codesandbox.io/) and [docs](https://sandpack.codesandbox.io/docs) for it and we'd love to get your feedback on [Discord](https://discord.gg/5BpufEP7MH)!
+You can also find out more about how it works on [GitHub](https://github.com/codesandbox/sandpack).

 ### Thanks

 Many people have worked on building Sandpack and making it open source.
-Credits go to [Adewale](https://twitter.com/ace_kyd), [Alex](https://twitter.com/alexnmoldovan), [Danilo](https://twitter.com/danilowoz), [Danny](https://twitter.com/dannyruchie), [Jasper](https://twitter.com/JasperDeMoor), [Marco](https://twitter.com/marcovincit), [Maria](https://twitter.com/olarclara), [Sanne,](https://twitter.com/sannekalkman) [Tamas](https://twitter.com/metricbrew), and [Zeh](https://twitter.com/zehf) for making this happen!
+Credits go to [Adewale](https://twitter.com/ace_kyd), [Alex](https://twitter.com/alexnmoldovan), [Danilo](https://twitter.com/danilowoz), [Danny](https://twitter.com/dannyruchtie), [Jasper](https://twitter.com/JasperDeMoor), [Marco](https://twitter.com/marcovincit), [Maria](https://twitter.com/olarclara), [Sanne,](https://twitter.com/sannekalkman) [Tamas](https://twitter.com/metricbrew), and [Zeh](https://twitter.com/zehf) for making this happen!